Bachelor of Arts in Global Studies

 Students choose from four thematic concentrations to focus their Global Studies degree.
 Each concentration prepares students for a range of study abroad, co-op and international relations career opportunities.

 Global Business, Economics & Development

-This concentration is for students interested in careers linked to the global economy, where regional knowledge, intercultural competency, and writing and language skills are highly valued.
-Students gain the social, political and historical knowledge needed to better understand international business trends, as well as grounding in basic business and economics.
-The concentration also introduces students to the challenges of transitional economies and third world development programs, and calls attention to the ethical and cultural issues facing international agencies.
+This international economic relations degree concentration is for students interested in careers linked to the global economy, where regional knowledge, intercultural competency, and writing and language skills are highly valued.
+Along with a grounding in basic business and economics, students gain the social, political and historical knowledge to better understand international business and global economic systems trends.
+The Global Business, Economics and Development concentration also introduces students to the challenges of transitional economies and third world development programs, calling attention to the ethical and cultural issues facing international agencies.